liamreardon2026-cmd/Home-Equity-Loan-Default-Loss-Prediction-Using-Python-and-Machine-Learning/README.md

 Based on model performance, I concluded that the random forest model was the most effective for predicting borrower default, achieving 92% accuracy on the testing set.
 For predicting loss amount, gradient boosting provided the strongest results with a 2,556 RMSE.
 While I typically prefer simpler models when performance is comparable, these approaches demonstrated clear superiority over the alternatives.

-The uncleaned dataset and Python code will be included in my GitHub repository linked below.
+The uncleaned dataset and Python code will be included in my GitHub repository.
 I have also added a supporting document with the ROC curve, classification accuracy, and loss accuracy.
-Feel free to reach out if you would like to explore the dataset or test the model yourself.
+Feel free to explore the dataset or test the model yourself.